hosseinhajiimirza/BluSwiftUI/README.md

 # BluSwiftUI

 The Home page loads list of transfer destinations and shows them in two sections:
-• Favorites: Selected items by user as Favorite.
+A)Favorites: Selected items by user as Favorite.

-• All: Loaded items.
+B)All: Loaded items.

 # App Information: